top of page

 A proofreader will check that:

-• Each word is used correctly and in its correct context
+• Each word is used properly and in its correct context

-• The grammar of each sentence is precisely correct
+• The grammar of each sentence is accurate

 • The formatting looks good – if the gaps between words, sentences, paragraphs, text boxes and illustrations are larger or smaller than usual, the proofreader will point this out, so that it can be fixed before publication.

-In addition, a good proofreader will also flag up anything that may have been overlooked during the copy-editing process, such as inconsistencies in the text and facts that are incorrect.
+In addition, a good proofreader will also flag up anything that may have been overlooked during the copy-editing process, such as inconsistencies in the text, unclear sentences and dubious facts.

 It’s not really the proofreader’s job to do this, but, for you as an author, it’s very useful to gain a third person’s perspective before publishing your book.